siphesihlemagazi/Java/Notes/Basics.md

 - `A detailed description, the definition, and the template of what an object will be.
 But not the object itself.`
 ### Object
 - `A class becomes an object only when it is instatiated.
 This is also when memory is allocated.`
+### final
+- `Indicates that a variable holds a constant value or that a method will not be overridden.`